lunr-tech/lcc-cli-install/README.md

 # lunr-tech/lcc-cli-install
 Installation script for LCC CLI on  Debian | Ubuntu Server.

-The purpose of the install script is for a convenience for quickly installing the latest LCC releases on the supported Debian and Ubuntu distros.
+The purpose of the installation script is for a convenience for quickly installing the latest LCC releases on the supported Debian and Ubuntu distros.
 It is not recommended to depend on this script for deployment to production systems.